MatAtBread/nodent/README.md

 Defining async functions from ES5
 ---------------------------------

 Specifically in Nodent (not specified by ES7), you can interface an ES7 async function with a old style callback-based function.
-For example, to create an async function that sleeps for a bit, you can use the standard setTimeout function:
+For example, to create an async function that sleeps for a bit, you can use the standard setTimeout function, and in its callback use the form `return async <expression>` to not only return from the callback, but also the surrounding async function:

 	async function sleep(t) {
 	    setTimeout(function(){
-	    	return async t;
+	    	// NB: "return async" and "throw async" are NOT ES7 standard syntax return async t;
 	    },t) ;
 	}